![]() |

 Tracking Hours Worked

-Tracking the hours your employees work is a big step in tracking employee productivity.
+Tracking the hours your employees work is a big step in monitoring employee productivity.
 There are a lot of benefits to analyzing hours worked, starting with getting payroll right for your employees.

-You can also see where employees time is being spent.
-One employee might be spending too much time on a project that doesn’t bring that much revenue.
+You can also see where employees' time is being spent.
+One employee might spend too much time on a project that doesn't bring that much revenue.
 You could be losing money on that project and not even know it.

 Tracking By Results